SlyCreator/Spring-Quiz-App/README.md

 https://phoenixnap.com/kb/install-java-windows

-Clone the repository into the your computer.
+Clone the repository into your computer.

 Open the application in your favorite IDE/Text Editor.